whitneyburton/portfolios/students/jeff_ruane/20150814-jeff_ruane-m1.markdown

 ### End of Module Assessment

 I was assessed by Josh Cheek and got the following scores:
+Assessed by Josh Cheek on 10 Aug 2015

 1. Ruby Syntax & API     :3

-* Nice use of RSpec
-* Generally good approach
+* Knew what you wanted to use and where to get it

 2. Ruby Style            :4

-* Looks good
+* Best looking code I've seen today (simple style things)
+* Solutions were elegant (not annoyingly verbose)

 3. Blocks & Enumerations :3

-* A bit thrown on traversing the list to get the total score
-* But the overall inclinations are good
+* Good guess on count (the name and how to invoke it)

-4. Testing               :3.5
+4. Testing               :3+

-* Good use of RSpec
-* Good test
+* Has the header info memorized (ie can write a test without referencing a bunch of stuff)
+* Had a good understanding of how the pieces mapped together

-5. Workflow              :4
+5. Workflow              :3+

-* shell aliases
+* Custom aliases (mkcd)
-* vim

 6. Collaboration         :3.5

-* Knew where you were
+* Seem to be on the same page after initial assessment of the challenge
-* It was enjoyable working with you
+* Enjoyed working with you :)

 ### Attendance